edhassett-tech/HCP-Momentum/docs/PRD_Momentum.md

 ## Proposed Solution: AI-Powered Guided Activation

 Capture the Pro's goal in their own words at the start of onboarding, use AI to interpret it, and route them into a focused activation path.
+NOTE: for the purpose of this prototype, the specific open end field was not built into the sign-up flow, it was assumed.
+However, there are a few ways to make this an easy input that should be considered if building out.
+For isntance, open field with suggestions, voice-to-text, etc.

 The flow: